Siddharth-jain99/BE-Project/README.md

 # BE-Project
 Designed, Analysed and Fabricated a Single Stage Open Differential for my undergraduate final year project.

-Worked in a team of four, to calculate the various forces, selcted bearings, designed the parts, analysed and fabricated the assembly
+Led a team of four, to calculate the various forces, selcted bearings, designed the parts, analysed and fabricated the assembly

 Softwares used :
 1. SolidWorks